 - Learn the skills you need through practice or training, or

-- Hire someone else who does have those skills.
+- Hire or outsource to someone else who does have those skills.

 You don’t have to do it all on your own!

 While this may be true for you right now, it doesn’t have to stay that way.

 Try this: Think about how your product or service helps people.
 What problems are you solving?
 What results are people getting?

 Now promote THAT.

 And remember that when you promote yourself, you’re not doing it because you think you’re so great, but because you know you can help more people this way!
 It's really not about you, but those you serve.

 If you’re constantly trying to avoid failure – rather than gain success – you’ll find you’re making things harder than they need to be.

 But by challenging the limiting-beliefs above, you’ll be well on your way to developing the growth mindset that’s necessary for you to achieve success in your business and your life!